magento/devdocs/guides/v1.0/extension-dev-guide/composer-integration.md

 This code instructs the Composer installer to put everything in this package under the module's `Magento/Catalog` subdirectory.
 Whenever this package is updated, the map determines which files and directories to delete and replace with new package contents.

-A different example is for the root `composer.json` file:
+The following example is for the root `composer.json` file:

 {% highlight JSON %}
 "type": "magento2-component",